Sojourner House welcomes intern applicants who have an interest in and compassion for domestic and sexual violence

 SUMMER 2018 INTERNSHIP SEASON

-The spring internship season runs from January 23rd* (first session of volunteer/intern training) through mid-May.
+The summer internship season runs from May 29th* (first session of volunteer/intern training) through mid-August.
 Interns are expected to work a minimum of 8 hours per week**, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.

 Due to the sensitive nature of our work, the following is required of all interns prior to the start of their internship: